tlmp59/nvim-config/lua/plugin/lsp/README.md

 New Neovim version 0.11+ added new vim.lsp APIs that support natively LSP config, these include:
     - vim.lsp.config()
     - vim.lsp.enable() ~ Already have builtin FileType detection
----
-### Formater

----
-### Linter
-A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-- TODO: conduct a comparison with LSP and understand the reason why we need this

----
-### Completion